renews/notes/src/site/notes/Dev/Unreal Engine/Integration SGK2 and ALSV4.md

 14. Open the project again, unreal will ask to select a new skeleton for the animations, select the **ALS_Mannequin_Skeleton**
 	1. This will happen multiple times, don't worry.*
 	2. CHECK YOU WARNINGS on the output log to find meshes missing the new skeleton
-15. For the remaining warnings, goto your Meshes -> Skeletal folder, right click the item you need, assign skeleton, select the **ALS_Mannequin_Skeleton** https://i.imgur.com/V3NfYPj.png, theres no need to do this for  weapons.
+15. For the remaining warnings, goto your Meshes -> Skeletal folder, right click the item you need, assign skeleton, select the **ALS_Mannequin_Skeleton** [Image for reference](https://i.imgur.com/V3NfYPj.png), theres no need to do this for  weapons.
 16. Same thing for animation sequences
 17. Same thing for animation montages
 18. Animation montages sucks, so if one of them is not working, edit, click on the white track, and select the correct anim sequence, we can check them from a sgk reference project.
 19. Set all Keybinding necessary in the project settings as the ALS require them
-20. Remove meshs from ALS_AnimMan_CharacterBP -> Update Held Object if you want to use the meshs determined on SGKV2
+20. Remove meshs from *ALS_AnimMan_CharacterBP* -> ***Update Held Object*** if you want to use the meshs determined on SGKV2
 21. (Optional) Remove unnecessary keybindings that SGK uses like crouch, jump etc

-If you have errors like this when compiling https://i.imgur.com/ndZR9R1.png / https://i.imgur.com/yTFBLQg.png, just right click the node and click in Refresh Node.
+If you have errors like this when compiling [Image for reference](https://i.imgur.com/ndZR9R1.png) / [Image for reference](https://i.imgur.com/yTFBLQg.png), just right click the node and click in Refresh Node.

-If getting errors like this https://i.imgur.com/blWWd4p.png Check Your Graph in ALS_AnimBP SGK it has to have the custom event UpdateSGK like the image https://i.imgur.com/VbmGbOL.png and the update graph you have to call that event like this image https://i.imgur.com/WaE6fiK.png
+If getting errors like this [Image for reference](https://i.imgur.com/blWWd4p.png) Check Your Graph in *ALS_AnimBP* SGK it has to have the custom event *UpdateSGK* like the image [Image for reference](https://i.imgur.com/VbmGbOL.png) and the update graph you have to call that event like this image [Image for reference](https://i.imgur.com/WaE6fiK.png)